Managing rage in menopause

 Nutrition plays a crucial role in managing hormonal fluctuations and mood swings during perimenopause.
 A balanced diet rich in fruits, vegetables, whole grains, and lean proteins provides essential nutrients that support hormonal balance and overall wellbeing.
 Avoiding caffeine, alcohol, and sugary foods can help stabilise blood sugar levels and minimise mood swings.

 Hormone replacement therapy (HRT) may be recommended for women experiencing severe symptoms of rage and irritability.
-The GPs that form part of our community offer regular Q&A sessions as the decisions around HRT can be complex and shouldn’t be rushed into.
+The GPs that form part of our community offer regular Q&A sessions as the decisions around HRT.
+This is can be complex and shouldn’t be rushed into.

-Cognitive-behavioural therapy (CBT) is another valuable tool for managing feelings of rage and improving emotional regulation during perimenopause.
+Cognitive-behavioural therapy (CBT) is another valuable tool for managing feelings of rage.
+This can help to improve emotional regulation during perimenopause.
 CBT helps individuals identify and challenge negative thought patterns and develop coping strategies to modify their behaviour and responses to triggering situations.
-By learning to reframe their perspective and develop healthy coping mechanisms, women can regain a sense of control over their emotions and navigate perimenopause with greater ease.
+By learning to reframe their perspective and develop healthy coping mechanisms, women can regain a sense of control over their emotions.
+This helps women to navigate perimenopause with greater ease.

-Managing feelings of rage during perimenopause requires a multifaceted approach that addresses the underlying hormonal changes while also incorporating movement, nutrition and so much more.
+Managing rage in menopause requires a multifaceted approach.
+It needs to addresses the underlying hormonal changes while also incorporating movement, nutrition and so much more.
 Fortunately for you, that holistic support system exists in perfect form on the Owning Your Menopause app.